Remod-org/Auxide/README.md

 - Fix plugin updating, which in one case can crash the server.
 The other case is a failure to detect the included plugin class when loading a new version.
 - Language files and translation
 - Revisit cs file compilation
+- Fix hideGiveNotices
+- I am sure there are issues I have missed.

 ### CREDITS, ETC.